mox-mox/passvault/README.md

 passvault
 =========

-Passvault is a tool to manage your passwords in a gpg-encrypted text file.
+Passvault is a tool to manage your passwords in a gpg-encrypted text file that I created out of challenge of sort.
 To privide security, passwords will only be written encrypted, all unencrypted processing is done within pipes.

 Things this program relies upon:
   * gpg